oaswrap/spec-ui/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License—see the [LICENSE](/LICENSE) file for details.

-## Support

-- 📖 Documentation: Check the examples and configuration options above
-- 🐛 Issues: Report bugs or request features via GitHub Issues
-- 💬 Discussions: Join the community discussions for questions and ideas

----

 Made with ❤️ for the Go community